ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 * What should the value be when the button is not pressed?

 Run the code.
 What do you get?
 Come up with a simple test to check the correctness of the program.

+Now, it's time to write some code of your own:
-Then modify the program to print whether the button is pressed or not pessed.
+* Modify the program to print whether the button is pressed or not pessed.
 You program should print "button is pressed" OR "button is not pressed" depending on the state of the button.

-Finally, add logic to toggle the state of the LED (from ON to OFF or OFF to ON) everytime the button is pressed and released.
+* Then add logic to toggle the state of the LED (from ON to OFF or OFF to ON) everytime the button is pressed and released.

+Make sure you commit this code to your github repo.

 # Driving a 7-segment display
 A seven segment display packages seven LEDs, each LED is called a segment, which when energized forms part of a numeral.
 An additional eight LED is sometimes used within the same package to indicate a decimal point.
 By correctly energizing the individual segments of the 7-segment display you can display numbers 0 through 9.